THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 God has given to Christ the authority and power to rule the peoples of the earth.
 Actually it is God in Christ, and Christ in His Body, who will be governing God’s creation in mighty, irresistible power, wisdom, and compassion.
 Here is one of the reasons for the total Divine transformation of the saints (I John 3:3).
 The rule of men, even religious men, always is imperfect.
 The rule of God in Christ always is perfect.

 Also your people shall all be righteous; they shall inherit the land forever, the branch of My planting, the work of My hands, that I may be glorified.
 (Isaiah 60:21)

 Compare the above passage with the following:

-In that day shall the branch of the Lord be beautiful and glorious, and the fruit of the earth shall be excellent and comely for them that are escaped of Israel.
+In that day the Branch of the LORD shall be beautiful and glorious; and the fruit of the earth shall be excellent and appealing for those of Israel who have escaped.
 (Isaiah 4:2)

-For the vineyard of the Lord of hosts is the house of Israel, and the men of Judah his pleasant plant: and he looked for judgment, but behold oppression; for righteousness, but behold a cry.
+For the vineyard of the LORD of hosts is the house of Israel, and the men of Judah are His pleasant plant.
+He looked for justice, but behold, oppression; for righteousness, but behold, a cry for help.
 (Isaiah 5:7)

 And the continuation:

 “I am the true vine, and My Father is the vinedresser.